Top 10 Long-Blooming Shrubs

 For the best-looking smooth hydrangeas, plant with at least some sun each day.
 This ensures the strongest stems and the clearest, best colors.

 Bloomerang lilacs are the original rebloomers.
 They bloom in spring along with conventional lilacs, then after a brief rest to put on new growth, they bloom again in mid-late summer.
 If conditions are good, you may even have lilac flowers in November!
 If you love lilacs but wish they bloomed longer, Bloomerang lilacs are the perfect choice.
-We have three fab varieties to choose from: Bloomerang Dark Purple, Bloomerang Dwarf Purple, and Bloomerang Dwarf Pink.
+We have two fab varieties to choose from: Bloomerang Dark Purple,and Bloomerang Purpink.

 These lilacs are a bit different than the classic lilacs: the flowers are smaller and the fragrance is different.
 The plants are, overall, smaller too, and the small leaves show exceptional disease resistance, especially compared to the old-fashioned varieties, which, while lovely, are quite prone to powdery mildew and bacterial disease.
 If you’ve struggled with keeping other lilacs healthy, Bloomerang lilacs take care of all of that and give you more flowers to boot.